djsd123/jenkins_plugins_script/README.md

 _Only tested with Jenkins 2.x_

 The script installs plugins defined in the `plugins.sh`.
 Format _PLUGIN_NAME@PLUGIN_VERSION_.
-Plugins defined but already installed will be checked that they match the specified version and ignored.
+Plugins that are defined but already installed will be checked that they match the specified version and actioned accordingly.
 You could also define a plugin like this `nodelabelparameter@latest` to ensure your plugin stays up to date.

 I'm making some assumptions here.
 Such as: